ArefinAlter/bolt.hackathon/docs/3_Backend_Structure.md

 ## 4. Serverless Functions (Supabase Edge Functions)

 Supabase Edge Functions are the compute layer of the application, responsible for:
-- **Request Initiation**: A function is triggered by social media chat plugins to create a new `return_requests` record and generate a unique portal link.
+- **Request Initiation**: A function is triggered by direct portal access to create a new `return_requests` record and generate a unique portal link.
 - **AI Agent Orchestration**: Functions host the logic for the AI Customer Service and Triage Agents, managing the conversation flow and state.
 - **Triage System**: A core function that takes request data, fetches the active policy from the `policies` table, and runs the evaluation logic (auto-approve, deny, or flag for review).
-- **External API Integration**: Functions handle all communication with external services like OpenAI (for AI models) and Stripe (for processing refunds).
+- **External API Integration**: Functions handle all communication with external services like OpenAI (for AI models), ElevenLabs (for voice), and Tavus (for video).
+- **Simulated Refund Processing**: Functions handle simulated refund workflow for demo purposes.

 ## 5. Storage